 Along with this independent legal advice requirement are the following:

-- A copy of that statement is given to the other spouse party or to a legal practitioner for the other spouse party.
+- A copy of that statement is given to the other spouse party or a legal practitioner for the other spouse party.

 However, if the party does not satisfy the independent legal advice requirement during the creation of a postnup agreement, the party must comply to these conditions for the agreement to be binding: